insideout/ai/_posts/2020-01-28-ai-startup-senseforthai-selected-for-oceanpro-maersks-startup-accelerator.md

 ---
 category: news
 title: "AI Startup Senseforth.ai Selected for OceanPro, Maersk's Startup Accelerator"
 excerpt: "Senseforth.ai, a leader in Conversational AI space, has been selected as part of cohort 3 of OceanPro, Maersk's startup accelerator within the shipping and logistics industry.
-Maersk recently announced the launch of cohort 3, which focuses on Maersk's e ..."
+Maersk recently announced the launch of cohort 3, which focuses on Maersk's e-commerce platforms, optimizing the brand experience and customer journey.
+Maersk.com is ..."
 publishedDateTime: 2020-01-28T12:07:00Z
 webUrl: "https://www.tmcnet.com/usubmit/-ai-startup-senseforthai-selected-oceanpro-maersks-startup-accelerator-/2020/01/28/9087758.htm"
 type: article